rafabc/microservice-zuul/README.md

 Now run zuul microservice

-start this module with mvn spring-boot:run Running on port 8080 Now zuul go to redirect every request that cotaint /car/** to the client /n To access to car microservice use now this url: http://localhost:8080/car/client-car/3
+start this module with mvn spring-boot:run Running on port 8080 Now zuul go to redirect every request that cotaint /car/** to the client.

+To access to car microservice use now this url: http://localhost:8080/car/client-car/3